tidepool-org/tidepool-org.github.io/PlatformRoadmap.md

   * Create HTTP API for ingestion of data to the unified form.
 This will support upload of as little as a single point at a time (to support cloud-connected devices) as well as block uploads.
   * Create simple query system for first pass data extraction for Blip.
-  * Create migration tools from existing data to new format.
+  * Implement new access API that can use either format
-  * Convert our uploaders to be able to use the new format or the old format on a per-account basis.
+  * Adjust blip to operate using the new access API
-  * Convert Blip to use the new query system or the old query system on a per-account basis.
+  * Convert our uploaders to use the new format.
   * Migrate existing accounts from old to new.
-  * Once all accounts are converted, remove old code.
+  * Remove conversion logic from the access API.

 ####Further development: